 Do you dream of studying abroad?
-Well the time is now!
-This Travel Scholarships Guide for Latinas & Women of Color was created with three words on mind: Educate, Empower and Explore.
+Well, the time is now!
+This Travel Scholarships Guide for Latinas & Women of Color was created with three words in mind: Educate, Empower and Explore.
 In the US, colleges & universities offer travel scholarships and financial aid for students to study abroad.
 Non University based scholarships have deadlines in March for summer and the following academic year.
 It is important as Latinas and Women of Color to keep ourselves informed and know what opportunities we have available.

 The best way to find Travel Scholarships for study abroad opportunities is by not only researching online for scholarships and financial assistance, but by visiting the Scholarships office at your college.
 A scholarship, changed our founder Olga Maria’s life and inspired her full-time travel career.
 I hope that traveling can also inspire your lives.
 Go abroad – Travel and Study!
 It will change you forever.

 Traveling Mercy is a 501(c)(3) organization that facilitates international experiences for historically marginalized people.
 It was founded in 2017 by Alexis Coleman.
 In the increasingly globalized world, it is important not to forget about the historically marginalized.
 Traveling Mercy helps to foster self-awareness, interconnection, and peace through facilitating international experiences for historically marginalized groups.